bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 ### General Architecture

 ### Extensions
 Extensions are specialised modules.
-They must represent a groupin
+They must represent a set of functionality; whether business, system or infrastructure.

 Besides functionality the general purpose grouping should consist of the following for the core areas of a project: